gueststar/nthm/CONTRIBUTING.md

 result, depending on whether the drain has been killed.
 In either case, the source is then killed as detailed above.

+### Start registration

+A feature necessary mainly for threads created by `nthm_send` introduced in version 0.5.0 but also to some extent by `nthm_open` resolves a race condition that might otherwise allow the application to exit before the thread gets a chance to start.
+After either routine creates a thread, it calls the `started` function before returning to the caller.
+Before passing control to the user code, the `nthm` library code running in the context of the newly created thread calls the `registered` function.
+The `started` function blocks until it detects the that the `registered` function has been called.

+This protocol may be more complicated than it seems because multiple threads can call both functions concurrently.
+A count of `starters` locked by the `starter_lock` mutex and incremented only by the `registered` function stores the number of threads that have registered without yet being detected.
+The `started` function waits only when the count is zero.
+If the `registered` function precedes the `started` function, the latter decrements the count without waiting.
+Conversely, the `registered` function doesn't send a signal if the count is already positive, but only increments the count.

+It's not a problem for a signal meant for one thread to be detected by another if they were scheduled out of order.
+However, it might well be problematic for a waiting thread not to be woken up until after another one comes and goes, having zeroed the count with no need to intercept the signal itself.
+The solution is for the `registered` function to broadcast the `started` signal (rather than just sending it) whenever it increments the count from zero to one as it atomically releases the `starter_lock`, and for the `started` function to wait on the signal as many times as needed until `starters` goes positive.

 ### Thread resource reclamation

 When the application process exits, something has to be done about the